First Book Award

 Committee Members

-Copies of the book must be received by all three members of the committee at the following addresses by the deadline: December 31, 2022.
+A hard copy of the book will be submitted to each committee member at the following addresses by the deadline: December 31, 2023.

 Dr. Ashley Johnson-Bavery